Email: Chapter 18, Article 20

 §18-20-2.
 Providing suitable educational facilities, equipment and services.

-(a) Each county board shall provide suitable educational facilities, special equipment and special services that are necessary.
-Special services include provisions and procedures for finding and enumerating exceptional children of each type, diagnosis by appropriate specialists who will certify the child's need and eligibility for special education and make recommendations for treatment and prosthesis as may alleviate the disability, special teaching by qualified and specially trained teachers, transportation, lunches and remedial therapeutic services.
+(a) Each county board shall provide suitable educational facilities, special equipment and special services that are necessary to implement the IEP of each student with a disability.
+Special services include provisions and procedures for finding and enumerating exceptional students of each type, diagnosis by appropriate specialists who will certify the student's need and eligibility for special education and make recommendations for treatment and prosthesis as may accommodate the disability, such as specially designed instruction by qualified teachers, transportation, and related services.
 Qualifications of teachers and therapists shall be in accordance with standards prescribed or approved by the state board.

 (b) A county board may provide for educating resident exceptional children by contracting with other counties or other educational agencies which maintain special education facilities.
 Fiscal matters shall follow policies approved by the state board.